EA4BFK/FOSSASAT-1_PROJECTS/README.md

 # FOSSASAT-1_PROJECTS
 Developments related with FOSSASAT-1 Satellite by EA4BFK

-Here you will find the different schematics for a Ground Station for FOSSASAT-1 Satellite as well a breif tutorial on how to setup the Ground Station and to test it
+Here you will find the different documents regarding how to setup a Ground Station for FOSSASAT-1 Satellite

+    - Ground station Schematics: Different hardware schematics based on different Arduino Boards used to interface an SX1278 LoRa Module